 Back in 1994, United States section of the Border Health Commission was established, but it wasn’t an entirely comprehensive border commission without the other half of the border.

-July 24, 2000, an agreement was made between the U.S. and Mexico that established the United States-Mexico Border Health Commission (BHC) and in 2004,
+July 24, 2000, an agreement was made between the U.S. and Mexico that established the United States-Mexico Border Health Commission (BHC) and in 2004, President George W. Bush signed an Executive Order that designated the BHC as a public international organization.

 The U.S. – Mexico border houses a population of roughly 12 million people and more than 800,000 people legally, and thousands illegally, cross the border daily, according to the BHC Web site.